bodkan/admixr/README.md

-[ADMIXTOOLS](http://www.genetics.org/content/192/3/1065) is a popular and widely used software package for calculating various population genetic statistics and hypotheses testing.
-However, although incredibly powerful and comprehensive, in the user experience department it leaves a lot to be desired.
+[ADMIXTOOLS](http://www.genetics.org/content/192/3/1065) is a popular and widely used software package for calculating various population genetic statistics and for testing population genetics hypotheses.
+However, although very powerful and comprehensive, it leaves a lot to be desired in terms of user experience.

-This R package aims to allow to perform all stages of ADMIXTOOLS analysis without leaving R. A typical ADMIXTOOLS workflow usually involves using a combination of `sed`, `awk` and manual editing to create parameter and population configuration files for a given ADMIXTOOLS command to run and describing how to run it.
-Afterwards, the user needs to extract results from an output file (which can be somewhat complex and full of redundant information), most likely using command-line utilities, and analyse them in R or Excel.
-This can be cumbersome especially if one wants to run many analyses which test different hypotheses that involve many combinations of populations.
+This R package aims to make it possible to perform all stages of ADMIXTOOLS analysis entirely from within R. A typical ADMIXTOOLS workflow usually involves using a combination of `sed`/`awk`/shell scripting and manual editing to create parameter and population configuration files.
+These files are then supplied as arguments to an ADMIXTOOLS command and describe how to run  a particular analysis, with results saved to another file.
+Afterwards, the user needs to extract values of interest from this file (which can be somewhat complex and full of redundant information), most likely using more command-line scripting, and analyse them in R or Excel.
+This can be cumbersome especially if one wants to run a large number of analyses that can involve many combinations of populations.

-This package provides a set of functions that make it easy to automatically generate  required configuration files, as well as a set of wrapper functions that run different ADMIXTOOLS commands based on these files.
-Finally, it provides a consistent way to parse ADMIXTOOLS output files, extracting only the useful information and returning a simple dataframe of all results for downstream analyses and plotting.
+This package provides a set of functions that completely abstract away the "low level" configuration of ADMIXTOOLS programs, making it possible to focus on the analysis itself.
+It achieves this by automatically generating all configuration files, running the commands and parsing their outputs behind the scenes, extracting only useful information and always returning a simple dataframe for downstream analyses.

 ## Installation instructions